Comment on page

 TIP

 Bloq provides libraries to interact with its services making authentication easier.
-If you use the CLI or Javascript SDK, some of these steps will not be required.
+If you use the or , some of these steps will not be required.

 In order to authenticate to Bloq services, you must have a Bloq account.
-To create an account, follow these instructions.
+To create an account, follow .

 and the various types of Tokens